jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why?

-Because by seeing through a story that connects us to a tool, we're evaluating our place in the power structure we live in.
+Because by seeing through a story that connects us to a tool, we're doing what Cinderella did and evaluating our place in the power structure we live in.
 You may be part of a race, culture, ethnicity, or religion, but you're definitely part of a power structure, and the power structure is the control and access to the tools your company, bureaucracy, family, and country uses to harvest resources.
-Every farm, office database, warehouses, factory, collects money for its services.
-Your social position determines how much control you have of a tool's power structure.
+Every farm, office database, warehouses, factory, has positions that determine how much control you, and everyone, has to work the levers of power.

-Cinderella challenged for a better seat in the orchastra, but the competition wasn't open nor fair.
+Cinderella challenged for a better seat in the orchastra so to speak, but the competition wasn't open nor fair.
 Instead she met a host of reasons why evolution shouldn't happen.

 _"Cinderella, the ball isn't for you."_
 _"Cinderella, clean up, that is your job, because you're the stepdaughter."_
 _"Cinderella, you can't try on the glass slipper, because I'm the mother, and I say only my daughters can be a princess."_
-_"Cinderella, your pain is invalid, you do what you're told."_
+_"Cinderella, your pain is invalid, do what you're told to do."_

-We can't understand a word of mushroom, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions.
-Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them.
+We can't understand a word of mushroom, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions in their quest to harvest resources and procreate.
+Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons of why we shouldn't reach for them told by antagoinsts like the stepmother who don't want to admit evolution has toppled the power structure that gave them their edge.

 Today, our society's huge and expanding ideological echo chambers exist to fight evolution.